 - g.
 Special Policy Area 2 consists of areas of the floodplain within the City that are not fully developed and are provided a reasonable level of protection from flooding through the use of dikes and other flood control works, however full protection is not guaranteed and some risk of flooding is assumed. - h.
-A comprehensive Storm Water Management Plan shall be established for the whole of Special Policy Area 2 prior to development occurring in the area, to the satisfaction of the City and the Conservation Authority. - i.
-To reduce the potential for loss of life and property damage in the event of a breach or over topping of the dike:
+A comprehensive Storm Water Management Plan shall be established for the whole of Special Policy Area 2 prior to development occurring in the area, to the satisfaction of the City and the Conservation Authority.

 - i.
+To reduce the potential for loss of life and property damage in the event of a breach or over topping of the dike: - i.
 No back-lotting will be permitted abutting the dike; and, - ii.
 Development of one or more buildings constituting the main use of a lot is not permitted on that portion of a lot lying within the Breach Zone shown on Schedule 7-2: Floodplain Breach Zone. - j.
 Accessory buildings may be permitted in the Breach Zone provided overland flow routes established by the required comprehensive Storm Water Management Plan are not negatively affected. - k.
 The Breach Zone is calculated by the Conservation Authority and may be adjusted, without amendment to this Plan, subject to the approval of the City and the Conservation Authority.
-Changes in the limits of the Breach Zone shall not impair the functionality of overland flow routes established by the comprehensive Storm Water Management Plan. - I. All new development, excluding additions to existing buildings, in Special Policy Area 2 will have a first floor elevation not less than 1 metre above the elevation of the 100-year Flood. - m.
+Changes in the limits of the Breach Zone shall not impair the functionality of overland flow routes established by the comprehensive Storm Water Management Plan. - I. All new development, excluding additions to existing buildings, in Special Policy Area 2 will have a first floor elevation not less than 1 metre below the elevation of the Regulatory Flood. - m.
 Additions to existing buildings will have a first floor elevation not less than that of the existing building. - n.
 Notwithstanding any other policy of this Plan, buildings or portions of buildings designed for the parking of vehicles may have a lower finished floor elevation, provided that it is not less than the elevation of the centre line of the abutting street. - o.
 Any development incorporating lands abutting any section of the dike shall convey to the City, as part of the conditions of development approval, a minimum 6 metre wide right-of-way along the base of the dike to facilitate ongoing and emergency maintenance of the dike.

-6.2 Steep Slope and Erosion Hazards
+6.2 Steep Slopes and Erosion Hazards

 a.
 It is the intent of this Plan to maintain steep slopes and erosion hazards in their natural state.
-Steep slopes and erosion hazard areas are shown on Schedule 7-3: Hazard Lands, and are established by the Conservation Authority.
+Steep slopes and erosion hazard areas are shown on Schedule 7-3:

+March 23, 2021 Page 75 Steep Slopes and Erosion Hazards, and are established by the Conservation Authority.

 - b.
 Some development within the erosion hazard area may be permitted subject to the approval of the Conservation Authority.
-Development proposals adjacent to steep slopes shall include a detailed geotechnical assessment to establish the designated top of slope line to the satisfaction of the City and the Conservation Authority. - c.
-Proponents of development shall be required to undertake appropriate studies to determine setbacks from the designated top of slope line for all buildings and structures that are subject to approval by the City and Conservation Authority. - d.
+Proponents of development shall be required to undertake appropriate studies to determine setbacks from the designated top of slope line for all buildings and structures that are subject to approval by the City and Conservation Authority. - c.
+Development proposals within and adjacent to steep slopes shall include a detailed site specific geotechnical assessment to establish a more precise slope hazard and appropriate setback to the satisfaction of the City and the Conservation Authority. - d.
 As a condition of development approval, the City will require the application of erosion and siltation control measures during any proposed construction period.